ASHVINIKODE/YouTube-Analytics-PowerBI-Dashboard/README.md

 ## 🚀 Project Overview

-This project presents an **End-to-End YouTube Analytics Dashboard** developed using **Power BI** to analyze content performance, viewer engagement, creator growth, and regional audience behavior.
+This project presents an **End-to-End YouTube Analytics Dashboard** developed using **Power BI** to analyze content performance, viewer engagement and creator growth.

 The objective is to transform raw YouTube data into **actionable business insights** that help optimize content strategy, improve retention, and identify growth opportunities.